-Key ways to manage your immune health this winter30 November 2020
+Key ways to manage your immune health this winter

 It’s understandable that many of us associate sickness with the colder, darker days of winter.
 Many people believe cold weather means they’ll likely catch a cold unless they wrap up warm.
 In reality though, research suggests that more people get sick during winter because they actually spend more time indoors, avoiding the cold.
 This increased time indoors, often in close contact with others is how things like the common cold get passed around more quickly.

 This year hasn’t exactly been easy, when it comes to not spending too much time indoors, and the lockdown has likely played havoc with many people’s immune systems.
 So, we wanted to bust some common misconceptions, by diving into some effective and preventative ways you can better manage your immune system during the holiday season.

 One of the single, most important things you can do to help strengthen your immune system is to focus on avoiding as much stress as possible.
 Of course, this can often be easier said than done, but experiencing a lot of stress can really impact and weaken your immune system.